adamscj14/Population-Genetics-Simulations/README.md

 # Population-Genetics-Simulations
 Basic pop gen simulation scripts

-I'll be starting with a simple allele frequency simulator for a single site
+I'll be starting with a simple allele frequency simulator for a single site in a diploid individual

-Script: af_simulator.py
+Script: diploid_af_simulator.py